Viking Age: Italy

 In 959, a major long-distance Viking expedition, under the command of two famed Vikings, Björn Ironside and Hásteinn, set out for Spain from their base on the Loire with the objective of sacking the city of Rome.
 They tried to land at Galicia and were driven off.
 Then they sailed down the west coast of the peninsula and burned the mosque at Seville, but were repelled by a large Muslim force there before entering the Mediterranean through the Straits of Gibraltar and burning the mosque at Algeciras, following which they headed south to Nekor on the coast of Morocco, plundered the city and defeated a Muslim force that attempted to stop them.

 According to an account by the Norman monk Dudo of Saint-Quentin, a Viking fleet under Björn Ironside and Hásteinn landed at the Ligurian port of Luni and sacked the city.
 The Vikings then moved another 60 miles down the Tuscan coast to the mouth of the Arno, sacking Pisa and then, following the river upstream, also the hill-town of Fiesole above Florence.

 Many Anglo-Danish and Varangian mercenaries fought in Southern Italy, including Harald Hardrada and William de Hauteville who conquered parts of Sicily between 1038 and 1040, and Edgar the Ætheling who fought in the Norman conquest of southern Italy.
 Runestones were raised in Sweden in memory of warriors who died in Langbarðaland (Land of the Lombards), the Old Norse name for southern Italy.

 Several Anglo-Danish and Norwegian nobles participated in the Norman conquest of southern Italy, like Edgar the Ætheling, who left England in 1086, and Jarl Erling Skakke, who won his nickname ("Skakke", meaning bent head) after a battle against Arabs in Sicily.
 On the other hand, many Anglo-Danish rebels fleeing William the Conqueror, joined the Byzantines in their struggle against the Robert Guiscard, duke of Apulia, in Southern Italy.

+In the spring of 1109, as reported in Snorre Sturlason's Heimskringla and in the Morkinskinna, King Sigurd I of Norway arrived in Sicily (Sikileyjar), where he and his entrouage were welcomed by Duke Roger II of Hauteville in his castle in Palermo, who was only 13–14 years old at the time.
+Sigurd stayed for a long time at Roger's court.
+On this occasion Sigurd enthroned Roger, proclaiming him king of Sicily, thus defining the genesis and descent of the kings of Sicily from Odin, progenitor of the Scandinavian dynasties.
+About 20 years later Roger II was again proclaimed and invested as king, with the foundation of the Kingdom of Sicily in 1130.